The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Methodology

 \subsection{Stage~3: Emulation Integration}

-Stage~3 converts the translated steps into an executable adversary representation.
+Stage~3 converts the translated steps into an executable representation of the adversary.
 Any emulation environment capable of expressing actions, plans, and controlled execution can instantiate this stage.
 Each step becomes a platform-aware action with optional preconditions and postconditions.
 Ordered sets of actions form a behavioral plan that approximates a campaign or long-term threat operation, enabling consistency checks, assumption validation, and telemetry collection.

-In this study, we instantiate Stage~3 using \caldera{}.
-Translated steps are mapped to abilities, adversary profiles, and operations.
-Abilities specify execution logic, expected output, and cleanup procedures; adversary profiles define the ordered set of abilities; and operations orchestrate execution, timing, agent assignment, and logging.
-Support scripts automate ability ingestion, profile construction, and repeated execution via the REST API.
-Once the human-curated steps are defined, all repetitive aspects of emulation are automated.
+In this study, we implement Stage~3 using \caldera{}.
+We map each translated step (technique or subtechnique) to a \caldera{} ability, which is an executable unit specifying the command, execution logic, expected output, and cleanup actions.
+We then group abilities into \caldera{} adversary profiles (threat actors or groups) and orchestrate them through \caldera{} operations (campaigns).
+Adversary profiles define ordered sets of abilities, while operations manage execution, agent assignment, and logging.
+Support scripts automate ability ingestion, profile construction, and repeated workflow execution through the REST API.
+Once we define the steps, the framework automates repetitive emulation tasks.

-In our experiments, Stage~1 is instantiated with the \stix{}~2.1 Enterprise bundle; Stage~2 applies our translation procedure using \attack{} entries and structured CTI as authoritative sources; and Stage~3 maps the translated steps into \caldera{} artifacts.
-This separation keeps the methodology independent of any specific CTI format or emulation framework while enabling us to assess the limitations of available structured intelligence.

-To evaluate the methodology, we instantiated two campaigns inspired by structured CTI, \emph{ShadowRay} and \emph{Soft Cell}.
-Techniques were translated into executable steps with clearly stated assumptions, and the resulting steps were imported into \caldera{} and executed in an isolated environment.
-Each campaign was executed ten times under identical conditions, and all executions completed successfully and consistently.
-These results show that descriptive CTI can support reproducible execution chains: single-host or multi-host, depending on the campaign, when supplemented with analyst-driven reconstruction of missing procedural elements.
-They also highlight the procedural gaps that prevent full automation under current CTI standards.

-Overall, the methodology provides a principled, format-agnostic process for transforming descriptive structured CTI into a computable behavioral representation suitable for multi-host adversary emulation, while clearly delineating the limits imposed by existing CTI semantics.
+Overall, this methodology provides a format-agnostic process for transforming descriptive structured CTI into a computable behavioral representation suitable for multi-host adversary emulation.